Your new puppy

 By taking these precautions, you can create a safe and enjoyable environment for both you and your puppy.
 Remember,puppies are still learning, so accidents can happen.
 Patience and supervision are essential.

-Before your furry friend arrives, create a welcoming environment.
-Designate specific areas for sleeping, eating, and playtime.
-This structure provides clarity and reduces confusion.
-Remove any temptations like electrical cords or valuable items to prevent accidents.
+Preparation is key to creating a welcoming environment.
+Designate specific, distinct areas for sleeping, eating, and playtime.
+This structure provides clarity and reduces confusion for a young mind.

-Introduce your dog to your home gradually.
+Gradual Introductions: Introduce your dog to your home gradually.
 Allow them to explore one room at a time, letting them sniff and investigate at their own pace.
-Watch for signs of stress or overstimulation, and take breaks as needed.
+Watch closely for signs of stress or overstimulation, and take quiet breaks as needed.

-Create positive experiences in each room.
+Build Positive Associations: Create positive experiences in each room.
 For relaxation, provide comfortable bedding and calming environments.
-Avoid stimulating toys in areas meant for rest.
+Avoid placing highly stimulating toys in areas meant for rest.

-Introduce your dog to family members and other pets calmly and gradually.
-Let them sniff each other before direct interaction.
-Prioritize safety and comfort for all involved.
+Socialisation with Care: Introduce your dog to family members and other pets calmly and gradually.
+Let them sniff each other before direct interaction, prioritising safety and comfort for everyone involved.

 Learning to leave your dog alone